puma/puma/README.md

     $ puma -b 'ssl://127.0.0.1:9292?key=path_to_key&cert=path_to_cert'

+### Control/Status Server

+Puma comes with a builtin status/control app that can be used query and control puma itself.
+Here is an example of starting puma with the control server:

+    $ puma --control tcp://127.0.0.1:9293 --control-token foo

+This directly puma to start the control server on localhost port 9293.
+Additionally, all requests to the control server will need to include `token=foo` as a query parameter.
+This allows for simple authentication.
+Check out [https://github.com/puma/puma/blob/master/lib/puma/app/status.rb]() to see what the app has available.

+## Restart

+Puma includes the ability to restart itself, allowing for new versions to be easily upgraded to.
+When available (currently anywhere but JRuby), puma performs a "hot restart".
+This is the same functionality available in *unicorn* and *nginx* which keep the server sockets open between restarts.
+This makes sure that no pending requests are dropped while the restart is taking place.

+To perform a restart, there are 2 builtin mechanism:

+  * Send the puma process the `SIGUSR2` signal
+  * Use the status server and issue `/restart`

+No code is shared between the current and restarted process, so it should be safe to issue a restart any place where you would manually stop puma and start it again.

+If the new process is unable to load, it will simply exit.
+You should therefore run puma under a supervisor when using it in production.

+## pumactl

+If you start puma with `-S some/path` then you can pass that same path to the `pumactl` program to control your server.
+For instance:

+    $ pumactl -S some/path restart

+will cause the server to perform a restart. `pumactl` is a simple CLI frontend to the contro/status app described above.

 ## License

 Puma is copyright 2011 Evan Phoenix and contributors.
 It is licensed under the BSD license.
 See the include LICENSE file for details.